RyanXSharp/RyanXSharp3/_pages/about.md

 I'm a machine learning engineer at [IGS Energy](https://www.utdallas.edu/) designing a demand forecasting algorithm to predict the hourly energy consumption of individual homes and businesses for years into the future.

 I recently graduated from [UTD](https://www.utdallas.edu/) with an MS in Statistics in 2024.
-During my MS, I researched representation learning for computer vision under the supervision of Prof. [Rishabh Iyer](https://sites.google.com/view/rishabhiyer/home).
+During my MS, I researched representation learning for computer vision under the supervision of [Prof. Rishabh Iyer](https://sites.google.com/view/rishabhiyer/home).

-Prior to that, I
+Prior to that, I graduated from UTD with a BS in Data Science in 2023.
+During the final semester of my undergraduate education, I had the opportunity to conduct an independent study with [Prof. Vincent Ng](https://www.hlt.utdallas.edu/~vince/).

+Before I discovered my passion for AI, I inspired thousands of youth and adults to improve their fitness with weightlifting.
+My fitness YouTube channel now has more than 13 million total views and 80 thousand subscribers.